 On our Curtiss R3C-2 the engineering and building crew was John Hanks, Jerry Leciej, Bob Martin, Larry Tate and Bob Whelan.
 J.T.
 Scott and his spray gun applied the final coats of butyrate dope.

 When the plans arrived, we set about re-engineering the spars, stringers etc. that needed to be changed.
 Remember, Don enlarged his plans, so everything got bigger.
 We made Xerox copies of parts and ironed them onto wood blanks.
 The two wings are different chords but are constant chord, so we made jigs to bulk cut and sand the ribs.
 Bob Martin began making the fixtures while Larry, Jerry and Bob Whelan took the Xerox copies of the plans and began cutting out wingtips, fuselage crutch, stab and vertical formers.
 When the fixtures were done, we cut out all parts and matched them to the templates on the plans.
 As the various parts were prepared and separated into components we had our kit, less the Cowl, struts and floats.
 Bob Martin began designing and engineering the scale floats, struts and attachments.
 The Cowl on the plans was incorrect.
 John Hanks brought in a book published in 1926 that had a scale 3 view of the Curtiss V-12 engine used in the R3C-2.
 John and Bob Martin drew the engine at 1/3rd scale then lofted the cowl around it using photos as guides.
 Using the stations they just created, John went to work making a plug for a fiberglass mold we will use to make our cowl.
 Bob went back to designing the floats.
 One thing to take special care of during the process of a build like this is safety because none of it will have been worth it if a serious injury is the cost.
-Even small mom and pop storefronts and financial institutions like Fisher Investments address the issue of safety as a top priority.

 Constantly checking each succeeding step, we continued to build the Curtiss.
 The wings were sheer webbed on both sides of the spruce spars, in retrospect probably overkill.
 The fuselage was planked using 3/32" x ½" x 48" balsa strips glued to the formers and to each other.
-We worked feverously, taking turns on each team to get our Curtiss far enough along to gain some publicity.
+We worked ferociously, taking turns on each team to get our Curtiss far enough along to gain some publicity.
 By the end of September, 1988, the big aircraft was still in bare bones and far behind schedule.
-In hopes it would generate some interest, we took it to the QSAA annual meet in Las Vegas.
+In hopes it would generate some interest, we took it to the QSAA (Quarter Scale Aircraft Association) annual meet in Las Vegas.
 We were not disappointed as three magazines took pictures that ran with their coverage of the QSAA event.
 Hundreds of modelers spent a lot of time asking us questions about the Curtiss and the Schneider Cup Re-enactment.
 Three Schneider Cup teams formed and became ardent supporters of our Schneider Cup event because of this effort.

 Encouraged by all this enthusiasm we decided to display the Curtiss every chance we got and so we did.
-Bob and Katie Martin, (Bob Martin RC Models) volunteered to take the Curtiss to trade shows in Phoenix, AZ and IMS in Pasadena, CA. We tried to figure out a way to get it to the Toledo and Great Plains shows plus the Clearlake Float Fly but crating it up safely and cost of transportation got out of hand.
+Bob and Katie Martin, (Bob Martin RC Models) volunteered to take the Curtiss to trade shows in Phoenix, AZ and IMS in Pasadena, CA. We tried to figure out a way to get it to the Toledo and White Plains shows plus the Clearlake Float Fly but crating it up safely and cost of transportation got out of hand.

 We only found one Curtiss R3C-2 plan and that was by Don Smith.
 His plans were for a ¼ scale Curtiss on wheels.
 The aircraft Doolittle flew was flown a few weeks earlier in the Pulitzer Race (with wheels).
 It was then quickly fitted with floats for the Schneider Cup Race.
 Don did not offer scale float plans.
 Don agreed to enlarge his plans to 1/3rd scale for us.
 We bought the plans and Bob Martin said he could design a set of scale floats.